mfonekpo/CrowdFunding-Project/README.md

 ## Crowdfunding Project
 This is a decentralized crowdfunding project built on the Ethereum blockchain.
-It allows users to create and fund campaigns, and for campaign creators to withdraw funds once their campaign has been successfully funded.
+It allows users to create and fund campaigns and donate to campaign of interest.